Henry Home, Lord Kames: Life

-Henry Home was born in 1696 at Kames House, between Eccles and Birgham in Berwickshire.
-Henry was the son of George Home of Kames, and was homeschooled by Mr Wingate, a private tutor, until the age of 16.
+Henry Home was born in 1696 at Kames House, between Eccles and Birgham, in Berwickshire.
+Henry was the son of George Home of Kames (son of Henry Home (d.1690) of Kames and Christian Fletcher, daughter of David Fletcher, Bishop of Argyll), and his wife Agnes or Helen Walkinshaw.
+Henry was homeschooled by Mr Wingate, a private tutor, until the age of 16.
 In 1712, Home was apprenticed as a lawyer under a Writer to the Signet in Edinburgh, and was called to the Scottish bar as an advocate bar in 1724.
 He soon acquired reputation by a number of publications on the civil and Scottish law, and was one of the leaders of the Scottish Enlightenment.
 In 1752, he was "raised to the bench", thus acquiring the title of Lord Kames.

 Kames held an interest in the development and production of linen in Scotland.
 Kames was one of the original proprietors of the British Linen Company, serving as a director of the company from 1754 to 1756.
 Kames was on the panel of judges in the Knight v.
 Wedderburn case which ruled that slavery was illegal in Scotland.
 In 1775, he lived in a townhouse in Canongate.
 The house was located the head of the street's east side, facing onto the Canongate.

 He died of old age, aged 86, and is buried in the Home-Drummond plot at Kincardine-in-Menteith west of Blair Drummond.